hrushikreddy-chinthareddy/zinnia-hackathon-2026/README.md

 ### Packages

 These consist of shared libraries, components, utilities, or any common code that is used by multiple apps within the monorepo.
 Packages are not meant to be deployed independently; instead, they are included as dependencies in apps or other packages.
-They can, however, optionally be published to our [NPM respository](https://github.com/orgs/zinnia/packages).

 - [API Types](packages/utils/README.md)
 - [ESlint Config](packages/eslint-config/README.md)